 - Feedback Session

-Once all of the above mentioned components of the Autism assessment have been completed, including the comprehensive diagnostic report, a feedback session with parents/carers is recommended.
+Once all of the above mentioned components of the Autism assessment have been completed, a feedback session with parents/carers is held.

 Recommendations will then be discussed, which may include therapy, supports in school, strategies in the home, etc. Options for accessing funding and financial supports will be discussed.

-The clinical diagnostic assessment report will also be provided and reviewed during the feedback session
+The clinical diagnostic assessment report will then be provided within two weeks.

 The overarching aim of the feedback session is for parents/carers to leave with an understanding of their child's functioning, ways that they can help to support their development and wellbeing, where and how to access appropriate supports, and with a sense of empowerment.